 Think of it as a multivitamin in each ejaculation

 One teaspoon of semen contains over 200 proteins and several helpful vitamins and minerals including vitamin C, calcium, chlorine, citric acid, fructose, lactic acid, magnesium, nitrogen, phosphorus, potassium, sodium, vitamin B12 and zinc.
 While amounts of each vitamin vary with age and relative health of the obliging male, there is usually a significant amount of zinc present (about 3 percent of US RDA), which is an antioxidant that helps slow down the aging process.
 So besides exercise, sex (sans condom) gives you a healthy dose of something good.

-A version of this article was originally published in April 2015.
+A version of this article was originally published in April 2015 and updated June 2018.